pushkarkadam/portfolio/my_collections/_posts/2021-11-30-jekyll-blog-category.md

 ## Blog posts
 ---

-When you create a blog post, make sure to include `categories` in your front matter.
+When you create a blog post, make sure to include `categories` variable in your [front matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/){:target="_blank"}.
 Should you choose to create multiple categories, you can create an array such as `[category0, category1, category2]`.
 Create blog posts inside the `_posts` folder.
 Your posts will look as follows:

 #### Post 0
 {% highlight markdown linenos %}